AHR - Air Conditioning, Heating and Refrigeration Technology

 Course present theories, demonstrations and lab experiences in area of basic vapor compression cycle in refrigeration.
 Content includes functioning and operating characteristics of mechanical refrigeration system: condensers, evaporators, compressors, refrigerant control devices, refrigerants, test equipment, and special service procedures connected with basic refrigeration cycle.
 The Clean Air Act set by EPA for proper use of refrigerants explained.

 Course covers basic principles of residential heating systems.
-Content includes proper installation, service and safety procedures.
-Focus is on combustion process and consumer safety.
+Content includes proper installation, service and safety procedures, and introductions of the proper procedures to troubleshoot and diagnose reasons for the malfunction of the furnace.
+Focus is on the combustion process and consumer safety.

 Course covers methods of fabrication.
 Content includes laying out and fabricating sheet metal ducts and fittings used in heating and air conditioning installations.

 Course introduces electricity and automatic controls.
-Content includes basic wiring skills, electrical components, household wiring, wire sizing, conduct sizing, series and parallel circuits.
-Hands-on experience with electrical tools and meters.
+Content includes electrical safety, basic wiring skills, electrical components, household wiring, wire sizing, conduct siz-ing, proper procedure to bend thin wall, the explanation of series and parallel circuits as well as hands-on experience with electrical tools and meters.

 Course designed to prepare for “EPA Section 608” certification exam.
 Certification in proper refrigerant use required by law for work on refrigeration systems.
 Examination fees required.